rse-aunz/rse-aunz.github.io/index.md

 > Although this combination of skills is extremely valuable,
 > these people lack a formal place in the academic system.”

-Inspired by the success of the RSE Association in UK, we are seeking to establish an Australasian Chapter of the RSE Association.
+Inspired by the success of the RSE Association in UK, we
+established an Australasian Chapter of the RSE Association.
 Together with  international bodies and support from our national organisations such as AeRO, NeSI, the Australian Research Data Commons (ARDC), and research institutions, we aim to campaign for the